-2.8 Final Assembly
+2.7 Final Assembly

-2.8.1 Position the foot pedal on the floor at the front of the cabinet.
+2.7.1 Position the foot pedal on the floor at the front of the cabinet.

-2.8.2 A package of 5 cover lenses is supplied with the cabinet.
-Install a cover lens per Section 6.4.
+2.7.2 A package of 5 cover lenses is supplied with the cabinet.
+To install a cover lens, remove the adhesive backing and apply the lens to the clean, dry, inner surface of the view window per Section 6.4.
 When the cover lens becomes pitted or frosted, replace it.